SlateFoundation/opened.js/README.md

 ### Getting API keys for your application
 - Indicate that you agree to [API terms](http://developers.opened.io/)
 - Send an email request to api@opened.io.
+Request email should contain:
+  - your application URL
-Request email should contain: your application URL, your application callback script URL (this is the URL of the page you created in step 1)
+  - your application callback script URL (this is the URL of the page you created in step 1)

 *Note*: For more info follow this [page](http://developers.opened.io/)